2021 Denver and Lakewood shootings

 Spree shooting in Colorado, U.S.

 On December 27, 2021, a mass shooting occurred in downtown Denver and later moved to Lakewood, Colorado, United States, where 47-year-old Lyndon McLeod fatally shot five people and wounded two others.
-McLeod was fatally shot by Lakewood Police Agent Ashley Ferris, after the two exchanged gunfire.
+McLeod was ultimately killed by Lakewood Police Agent Ashley Ferris, after the two exchanged gunfire.
+Ferris had been shot and wounded by McLeod but was able to return fire from the ground.

 McLeod, who knew most of his victims from the tattoo and cannabis scenes, held extremist and misogynistic views.
 He had been investigated by law enforcement in 2020 and 2021, but did not have any charges filed against him.
 During the years that preceded the shootings, McLeod had gained some fame by self-publishing a trilogy of science fiction novels under the pen name Roman McClay.
-The protagonist of those books, named after the author, was depicted as killing three of the people McLeod eventually targeted in real life.
+The plot of those books involved scenes where the protagonist, named after the author, killed three of the people McLeod eventually targeted in real life.

 Shootings and police response

 Denver

 At 5:25 p.m., Denver Police received 911 calls that reported a shooting inside of a local business, Sol Tribe Tattoo and Piercing.
-When police officers arrived at the scene, they found two women shot dead, the shop's owner Alicia Cardenas and employee Alyssa Gunn-Maldonado.
+When police officers arrived at the scene, they found two women shot dead, the shop's owner Alicia Cardenas and one of its employees, Alyssa Gunn-Maldonado.
 Another employee, Jimmy Maldonado, was the third person shot by McLeod in the shop.
 He was hit in the neck and shoulder, and survived after being hospitalized.

 Around 5:30 p.m., Denver Police were notified of a home intrusion, a couple blocks away from Sol Tribe Tattoo and Piercing.
 McLeod, posing as a delivery man, had tried to enter into the apartment of tattoo artist Jeremy Costilow.
-However, Costilow's girlfriend had gotten suspicious and said Costilow didn't live there.
+However, Costilow's girlfriend got suspicious and said Costilow did not live there.
 McLeod came back after a few minutes and started hitting the door with a sledgehammer to force his way in.
 He then fired shots through the door and walls as Costilow and his girlfriend escaped with their child.
 McLeod managed to enter the apartment only after Costilow and his family had fled; he shot belongings and set their van on fire before leaving the premises.

 Around 5:45 p.m., McLeod shot and killed building contractor Michael Swinyard at his home near Cheesman Park.
 The police pronounced Swinyard dead at the scene.
 Denver police were able to get a description of McLeod's van as he fled the scene and shared it with neighboring police departments.

 Around 5:50 p.m. at the intersection of 8th Avenue and Zuni Street, McLeod and a Denver police officer exchanged fire.
 The officer's police car was disabled during the gunfire, but no one was injured.
 McLeod was able to flee to Lakewood.
 This was the last event that took place in the City of Denver.